 All Saints Advent Angel Tree

-Several years ago, I read the book Toxic Charity: How Churches and Charities Hurt Those They Help (And How to Reverse It).
-The author, Robert Lupton, has worked in inner city neighborhoods for more than forty years, lived in a poor neighborhood for the last thirty years, and raised his children there.
-Lupton contends that when well-to-do people continually give away things for free – to able bodied people in non-emergency situations – the recipients’ reactions gradually evolve from appreciation, to expectation, to a sense of entitlement, and finally to dependence.
+Since 2008 All Saints parishioners have generously supported an Angel Tree Ministry.
+For the last six years, we have done so in harmony with the principles of Robert Lupton’s book Toxic Charity: How Churches and Charities Hurt Those They Help (And How to Reverse It).
+The author, Dr. Robert Lupton worked and lived in inner city neighborhoods for nearly forty years and raised his children there.
+He contends that when well-to-do people continually give away things for free, to able bodied people in non-emergency situations, the recipients’ reactions gradually change from appreciation, to expectation, to a sense of entitlement, and finally to dependence.
 This kind of charity he calls “toxic charity.”
-In particular, he discovered only after moving to a poor neighborhood, that male heads of households can feel emasculated at Christmas time as their children learn that “all the really good stuff comes from rich people and it’s free.”
+In particular, at Christmas time male heads of households can feel emasculated as their children learn that “all the really good stuff comes from rich people and it’s free.”
+To maintain the dignity of the parents, it’s important that some kind of exchange occur.
+Customers at the One-Day Christmas store don’t wait for a handout or buy used toys at a thrift shop; like everyone else they can go shopping for new things for their kids.
+At the One-Day store they can buy a beautiful $40 gift for $10, or a lovely $20 for $5 and so forth.

 Any questions about the Advent Angel Tree?
 Just email email@example.com.
 And thank you so much for supporting our Angel Tree.